-Responsibilities of the auditor for the audit of the financial statements and the performance information
+Responsibilities of the auditor for the audit of the financial statements and the performance information aggregate, they could reasonably be expected to influence the decisions of readers taken on the basis of these financial statements and the performance information.

 Our objectives are to obtain reasonable assurance about whether the financial statements and the performance information, as a whole, are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.